roq-trading/roq-cpp-samples/README.md

 # roq-samples

-Samples demonstrating how to implement various features of algorithmic trading.
+Samples demonstrating how to implement various features of algorithmic trading solutions.

 ## Operating Systems

-* Linux
+* Linux (x86-64, AArch64)
+* macOS (x86-64)

 *Note!*
 The Windows Subsystem for Linux (WSL) is **NOT** supported.